-*- coding: utf-8 -*-

 """

-Construct a random Boolean network with configurable wiring and rule
+Construct a random Boolean network with configurable wiring and update rules.

 The network is built in two stages: